If you’re an avid sausage lover, making your own sausages can be a fun and rewarding experience.

 Step 1: Measure and Nip

-Start by measuring the first 5 inches of the casing and gently nip that spot using your thumb and forefinger.
-You want to leave a noticeable dent without piercing the casing.
+Start by measuring about 5 inches of the filled casing and give it a gentle pinch using your thumb and forefinger.
+You want to make a noticeable dent without poking through the casing.

 Step 2: Twist

-After measuring and nipping the spot, hold the casing on both ends of the link and gently twist it in the same direction at least five or six times.
+Hold the casing at both ends of the pinched spot and gently twist it in the same direction, at least five or six times.

 Step 3: Repeat

-Repeat the twisting process until you’ve reached the end of the casing.
-If you notice any air holes made by the twisting, take a toothpick and carefully pierce them.
+Repeat this twisting process along the length of the casing until you’ve reached the end.
+If you happen to spot any air holes caused by the twisting, grab a toothpick and carefully puncture them to release any trapped air.

 Step 4: Refrigerate